arpitbbhayani/articles/blogs/fsm.md

 Finite state machines is a mathematical model of computations thes helps us model sequential logic.
 FSM consists of finitie number of states, transitions, inputs alphabets (tokens), initial state and end state(s).
 FSM can be in exactly one of a finite number of states at any given time and it transitions into another state in response to some input.
+You can read more about FSM [here](https://en.wikipedia.org/wiki/Finite-state_machine).

 In the field of computer science the FSMs are used in designing Compilers, Step worklows, Game Design, Protocols (like TCP/IP), event-driven programming, conversational AI and many more.

 TODO EXAMPLE FSM

+In this article we will dive deep into how we can model a finite state machine using Python coroutines.

 # Python Coroutines
-In a Finite State Machine, with every input, the control transits from one state to another and modelling them with Python Coroutines is pretty simple and intuitive.
-So before diving into the implementation we dive take a look at what Generators and Coroutines are and how they fit into this scheme of things.
+In a Finite State Machine, with every input, the control transits from one state to another and modelling them with Python Coroutines is simple and intuitive.
+So before diving into the implementation we take a detour and look at what Generators and Coroutines are and how they fit into this scheme of things.

 ## Generators
-Generators, in python, are resumable functions which keeps on yielding values as long as someone keeps asking for it by calling `next` function on the generator.
-If there are no more values to yield generators raise a `StopIteration` excetpion.
+Generators, in python, are **resumable functions** which keeps on yielding values as long as someone keeps asking for the new values, by calling `next` function on it.
+If there are no more values to yield, generators raise a `StopIteration` excetpion.

 ```py
 def fib():